Tips for the closet edit

 6) Is it in good condition, or has it been loved to death?

 7) Am I able to style it at least 3 ways?
 Note: if you have a piece that meets most of the criteria, but you aren't sure how to style it 3 ways, hang on to it and then feel free to reach out.
 I'd love to help you find more ways to make garments work multiple ways in your closet.

-Remember to also go through your drawers plus all folded items (T-shirts, athletic wear, sweaters, jeans etc.) and be sure to include footwear, outerwear and accessories.
+Remember to also go through your drawers (T-shirts, athletic wear etc.) and be sure to include footwear and outerwear as part of this process.